Kibuns/Research/Security.md

 ## What are the potential fixes for severe vulnerabilities like Log4Shell?
-First of all, the are some simple mitigations which can stop some of the damage being done to your application.
+First of all, there are some simple mitigations which can stop some of the damage being done to your application.
 The first one is to disable lookups by setting the following flags to false.
 ```
 com.sun.jndi.ldap.object.trustURLCodebase
 com.sun.jdni.rmi.object.trustURLCodebase